simonsinclair/honest-reviews/README.md

 ## Future

-### Rating trend chart
+### Rating trend data

-#### Data

-The rating trend chart is based on a 30-Day Simple Moving Average, which assumes we have at least one rating for every day.
+The rating trend chart is based on a 30-Day Simple Moving Average, which assumes there is at least one rating for every day.
 In practice, this may not be the case.
-For days where we have no reviews, we should carry the previous day's rating over to fill in the gap.
+For days where there are no reviews, we should carry over the previous day's rating.

-##### I.E.
+#### I.E.

 ```ts
 [2, 3, null, 4] => [2, 3, 3, 4].
 ```

+### User authentication

+A user is currently identified by their email address, and without authentication it's possible for users to imitate other users.
+In practice, this means User A (user-a@gmail.com) can post a review as User B (user-b@gmail.com) by filling in the review form inaccurately.
+In order to prevent this, users must verify their identity.